Zimbra-Community/zimbra-rocket/README.md

 # Zimbra Rocket

-# NOT RECOMMENDED FOR NEW INSTALLATIONS

-This integration is hard to maintain as Rocket Chat changes their API often.
-Also log-in is based on an iframe that does not very future proof and is broken in Firefox now.
-Also using this integration is a bit difficult if you also want to use the mobile Rocket chat app.

 In this Repository you will find a simple Zimlet to connect Zimbra Collaboration with Rocket Chat, and make an amazing integration with both inside the Zimbra Web Client, it will look like:

 ![Zimbra Rocket](https://raw.githubusercontent.com/Zimbra-Community/zimbra-rocket/master/img/zimbra-rocket-ui.png)